-Why is it that some books become bestsellers and other can hardly sell a 100 copies?
-Why is it that some books you read with passion and interest, with some you can’t get past the first 10 pages?
+Why is it that some books become bestsellers and others can hardly sell a 100 copies?
+Why do you read some books with passion and interest but can’t get past the first 10 pages of others?
 What’s the difference?

-It’s simple: the choice of words.
-The words you use—and the order in which you use them—makes all the difference when it comes to boosting sales.
-It doesn’t matter if it’s books or websites, but words do matter, so pick your words carefully.
+It’s simple: word choice.
+The words you use—and the order in which you use them—make all the difference when it comes to crafting sales copy that wins sales.
+It doesn’t matter if it’s books or websites, but words do matter, so pick yours carefully.

-Here are the principles of writing good sales copy.
+Here are seven principles of effective sales copywriting.

 Look at the three pictures below.
-A skater dude, a busy mom and a backpacker.
-If you’re writing sales copy for a product, you should always talk to a specific person in mind.
+A skater dude, a busy mom, and a backpacker.
+If you’re writing sales copy for a product, you should always talk to a specific person.

-You should talk differently to all of the people below—no brainer, right?
-Still most people try to write copy that works for everybody.
-Try to figure out what is the common denominator between all the potential buyers.
+You should talk differently to each of the people below—no brainer, right?
+Still, most people try to write copy that works for everybody.
+Try to figure out the common denominator among all the potential buyers.

-Create a customer persona, describe this person and give it a name.
-Imagine what this person is like, how he spends his days and what are the key issues for him.
+Create a customer persona.
+Describe this person.
+Give them a name.
+Imagine what this person is like, how they spends their days, and what their key issues are.
 Your sales copy will be much better if you write it with a specific person in mind.

 Don’t forget you’re dealing with people.
 Even if you sell B2B products, there’s always a person with a name and an identity reading your copy and making decisions.

-People don’t read, they skim.
-The main thing they DO read is the headline, so make it good.
-If the headline does not capture their attention and make them interested to read further, the rest of the copy doesn’t matter.
+People don’t read; they skim.
+The main thing they do read is the headline, so make it good.
+If the headline doesn’t capture their attention and make them interested to read further, the rest of the copy doesn’t matter.

 Questions to think about while coming up with a great headline: